 The FBCA exists to facilitate trusted electronic business transactions for Federal organizations.
 To facilitate the missions of the organizations, interoperability is offered to non-Federal entities.
 The generic term "entity" applies equally to Federal organizations and other organizations owning or operating PKI domains.
-As used in this CP, Entity PKI or Entity CA may refer to an organization's PKI, a PKI provided by a commercial service, or a bridge CA serving a community of interest.
+As used in the FBCA CP and the IGC-CP, Entity PKI or Entity CA may refer to an organization's PKI, a PKI provided by a commercial service, or a bridge CA serving a community of interest.